This is the most in-depth Force USA G12 review you’ll find anywhere online on this piece of gym equipment.

 - These types of gyms are usually low-traffic.
 You’ll rarely have the issue of multiple people waiting to use one of the 8 stations on the G12.
 In the cases where there are multiple people in the gym at once, you can have two people doing different exercises on each cable column.
 This is a big advantage over the commercial G9.
 Although the G9 can also work well for these types of small gyms, you can’t have two people simultaneously using the functional trainer.

-All of the Monster all-in-one gym models have their own unique set of features and pros and cons.
+All of the Force USA all-in-one gym models have their own unique set of features and pros and cons.
 So it can be difficult to decide which is best for you.

-If you’re still unsure if the Monster G12 is the best unit for your needs, I urge you to read my Force USA Monster G3, G6, G9 & G12 review and buying guide.
-It will help you compare the four models across all the key features and specs.
+If you’re still unsure if the Force USA G12 is the best unit for your needs, I urge you to read my Force USA G3, G6, G9 & G12 review and buying guide.
+It will help you compare the different models across all the key features and specs.

-You can also read up on the different models on the Force USA website by clicking the button below:
+You can also read up on the different models on the Force USA website by clicking the link below:

 Don’t forget!
 My Force USA discount code KING5 will get you 5% off your order, regardless of which model you choose: